netxms/netxms-doc/admin/log-monitoring.rst

 syslog server.
 In general, most common log processing goes as following:

 #.
 When new line added to log file, it is passed to appropriate log parser
 #.
-If line matched one of the patterns, event associated with this pattern sent
+If line matched one of the patterns, an event associated with this pattern is sent
-   to server
+   to |product_name| server.
 #.
-Server receives event and passes to event processing policy as usual, with
+Server receives event and passes it to event processing policy as usual, with
    event source set to node from which event was received.

+For text log files, agent keeps status information about monitored files in memory only.
+This means that if the agent was stopped for a period of time, lines that were added to log file during that time will not be parsed.

+For Windows Event Log agent keeps status information in Windows registry.
+On agent start records that were added while the agent was stopped will be parsed.

 Log parser also provides some additional statistic information through :term:`metric`\ s.
-More information can be fount in :ref:`log-monitoring-parameters` chapter.
+More information can be found in :ref:`log-monitoring-parameters` chapter.

 Agent Configuration for Log Monitoring
 ======================================